 History and Social Science Standards of Learning for Virginia Public Schools

-- USII.4 The student will apply social science skills to understand how life changed after the Civil War by
+VUS.10 The student will apply history and social science skills to analyze how the nation grew and changed from the end of Reconstruction through the early 20th century by